Phyos-Essays/Celebrities-Of-Myanmar/Structure of the Society.md

 General Secretary is elected from fellows and his/her duties are to manage the day to day activities of the Society.
 The Number of the BOD shall be odd number like 7or 9 in order to be resoluted easily in vote decisions on some issues.
 General Secretary shall serve any reasonable duties given by the President and BOD for the profits of the Society.
-The President shall appoint a new executive positions occasionally to perform the society’ activities more successfully.
+The President shall appoint a new executive positions occasionally to perform the societyâ€™ activities more successfully.
 The democratic theme, Check and Balance shall be practiced in our Society.

 Fellows are the original founders of the Society and new one are selected from members by the majority decision of the current fellows.
-They are eligible to participate in the election and to run for the Society’s Presidency and Genera Secretaryship.
+They are eligible to participate in the election and to run for the Societyâ€™s Presidency and Genera Secretaryship.
-Members and Fellows have the right to propose the motion of no confidence either in the President or the General Secretary when they don’t feel any satisfaction ,in the monthly meetings.
+Members and Fellows have the right to propose the motion of no confidence either in the President or the General Secretary when they donâ€™t feel any satisfaction ,in the monthly meetings.
 When the President is removed from his/her position, the General Secretary has to suggest the BOD to appoint an acting President without delay no more than 1 week.